 Not Having a Spare Can Be a Serious Problem

-You knew that your hydraulic vacuum pump wasn’t going to last forever.
+You knew that your vacuum pump wasn’t going to last forever.
 Maybe it let you know the end is near.
-Perhaps it just stopped working altogether.
+Perhaps it just stopped working altogether and a hydraulic pump repair is necessary.
 Do you have a spare?
 If not, one may be available.

 K+S Services has an inventory of over 40,000 remanufactured and fully tested spare parts.
 They come with a full one year warranty and are available for purchase or exchange.